 10:45 a.m.: As you’re already on Parliament Hill, opt to take a free guided tour of the iconic Centre Block, which is home to the 92.2-metre Peace Tower.
 Did you know that you can go to the very top of the Peace Tower?
 It’s true!
 Take the elevator to the top and enjoy a dramatic, 360-degree view of the city.

-*Insider tip: If you’re in Ottawa from early May to mid-September, you can participate in a FREE yoga class on Parliament Hill’s front lawn.
+*Insider tip: If you’re in Ottawa from early May through August, you can participate in a FREE yoga class on Parliament Hill’s front lawn.
 Each Wednesday from noon to 1 o’clock, up to 1,000 people participate in this multi-level class presented by Lululemon Athletica.
 Bring your yoga mat and get ready to have some fun with fellow visitors and Ottawa locals alike!

 Around noon: From Parliament Hill, walk towards the Rideau Canal where just across from the Fairmont Château Laurier, you’ll find RentABike.
 Here, you can rent bikes by the hour, the day or even by the week.
 And each bike comes with everything you need; a helmet and a bike lock.

 Take your bike and cycle down Sussex Drive to take the Alexandra Bridge over the Ottawa River to the Canadian Museum of History.
 First established in 1856, this is Canada’s most visited museum!
 Here, you’ll find thousands of priceless artifacts that recount 20,000 years of human history.
 And don’t miss the museum’s impressive Grand Hall, which is home to the world’s largest indoor collection of totem poles.
 This hall also offers stunning views of the Ottawa River and the historic Parliament Buildings.